vatesfr/xen-orchestra/docs/xo-cli.md

 > xo-cli --list-objects
 ```

-It is possible to filter on object properties, for instance to prints
+It is possible to filter on object properties, for instance to print
 all VM templates:

 ```